For students attending the course Diet, physical activity and disease prevention – interventions, mHealth and eHealth (15 credits) course code 4NT003

 Diet, physical activity and disease prevention (5 credits)

 During this part of the course, different surveillance and monitoring systems for diet-related global diseases are discussed, as well as relevant organisations, policy documents and action plans in the field of public health nutrition.
-Special focus is on intervention studies in terms of diet and physical activity and their importance in preventing these diseases.
+Examples of public health monitoring and initiatives in the area of diet and physical activity in relation to the prevention of global non-communicable diseases are discussed..

 Interventions, mHealth and eHealth (10 credits)